 Studies have shown that viral or bacterial sinusitis can resolve by themselves within 7-10 days.
 Hence, antibiotics are usually not prescribed if your symptoms last less than 7-10 days or get better in 3-5 days.

-Controlling your nasal allergies and building up your immunity may help to prevent these repeated sinus infections.
+Controlling your nasal allergies and building up your immunity may help to prevent this repeated sinusitis.
 On the other hand, nasal and sinus surgeries may be recommended if you have abnormal or complex structures in your nose and sinuses.
 An example of an abnormal structure in the nose and sinuses is a deviated nasal septum.

-What are the differences between a sinus infection and other illnesses?
+What are the differences between sinusitis and other illnesses?

-A cold and a sinus infection are similar in their symptoms.
+A cold and sinusitis are similar in their symptoms.
 However, a cold occurs when there is a viral infection in the nasal cavity.
-Meanwhile, sinus infection occurs when the sinuses are inflamed or infected.
+Meanwhile, sinusitis occurs when the sinuses are inflamed or infected.

-The common symptoms between a cold and a sinus infection are:
+The common symptoms between a cold and sinusitis are: